solana-labs/example-helloworld/README.md

 ## Learn about the client

-The client in this example is written in JavaScript using:
+The client in this example is written in TypeScript using:
 - [Solana web3.js SDK](https://github.com/solana-labs/solana-web3.js)
 - [Solana web3 API](https://solana-labs.github.io/solana-web3.js)